PrivyDNS/PrivyDNS/BACKGROUND.md

 - **DoT**: Good general-purpose secure DNS with standard port (853)
 - **DoH**: Excellent for bypassing censorship and blending with web traffic
 - **mTLS**: Ideal for enterprise environments requiring client authentication
-- **DNSCrypt**: Strong for lightweight implementations with authentication

 ## Conclusion

-DoT, DoH, and DNSCrypt all offer enhanced security, privacy, and integrity for DNS traffic, making them crucial components of a secure internet browsing experience.
-While DoT and DoH use encryption to protect DNS queries, DNSCrypt adds the layer of authentication, ensuring that responses are legitimate.
-By implementing these protocols, users and organizations can safeguard their browsing activity from eavesdropping and tampering, improving overall security and privacy online.
+DoT, DoH, and DNS over mTLS all offer enhanced security, privacy, and integrity for DNS traffic, making them crucial parts of a secure internet browsing experience.
+While DoT and DoH use encryption to protect DNS queries, By implementing these protocols, users and organizations can safeguard their browsing activity from eavesdropping and tampering, improving overall security and privacy online.

 ## Further Reading